dkbnz/odyssey/doc/design_decisions.md

 ## Editing a Profile

 Same fields as *Creating a Profile*.
-Except *Username* cannot be changed.